Fishing (by net and by pole)...

 Cow rescue...

 When we were at the volleyball court, a number of my friends began running back towards the house to see something about a cow stuck in the mud.
 That was all I caught.
 So we went to see what all the commotion was about (and I was a little confused as to how a cow gets stuck in the mud quite honestly).
 We quickly found out that it was NOT mud, but a large hole that had been dug for a septic system of some sort.
 The cow had managed to walk across the hole and have it's hind legs fall in.
 This was quite the event for the day.
 Everyone came with their ideas of how to free the cow...the winning method was a few old tires roped together, strapped underneath the poor animal, and then putting a long stick through the top to give them a way to pull him out.
 But do you know what happens with you actually get the cow out?
 The "water" that the cow is stuck in goes flying everywhere and everyone knew what kind of "water" this was.
 I felt very bad for the guy off to the side that got doused in this "water."
-Again, I stood safely on the other side of the wall as a curious spectator.

 Nature Discovery...

 This is the biggest snail I have ever seen.
 I am not sure what was so funny at that moment, but whatever it was gave me quite a laugh.
-These are also the biggest ants.

 Comparing leg white-ness...